La India María

-"La India María" (born María Nicolasa Cruz) is a fictional character portrayed and created by actress María Elena Velasco.
+"La India María" (born María Nicolasa Cruz) is character popular in Mexican media portrayed and created by actress María Elena Velasco.
 The character frequently endures situations of racial discrimination, classism, and corruption, although in all of these turmoils, María undoubtedly resolves them with hilarious acts of good-nature and morality.
 She has represented the poor indigenous, the migrant worker, the forsaken woman, and even free-spirited nuns for over 30 years.
 She has been the lead character in 16 films and in a spin-off television series entitled, Ay María Qué Puntería.
 Most recently, the character has appeared in cameo appearances in the television programs Mujer, casos de la vida real and La Familia Peluche.

 Fictional character background

 In her first film, she mentions that her hometown is "San José de los Burros".
 Nevertheless, different hometowns are suggested in other films.
 For example, her hometown is changed to "Chipitongo el Alto", for which she serves a term as municipal president in La presidenta municipal (1975).
 In El que no corre... vuela!
 (1981), she mentions her hometown as "San Pablo Cuatro Venados".
 Other given hometowns are Nopalillo (Little Prickly Pear Cactus), San Bartolo Tezmelucan, among others.